account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 6.How to create new Controller/action, view and add to menu 7.Forms
 8.Form Validation
+8.1 Form input with errors <span>
-8.1 Form fields Insert to DB
+8.2 Form fields Insert to DB
 9.Migrations/Seeders
 10.hasOne/hasMany relation
 11.DB SQL Eloquent queries